maheshmthorat/all-in-one-wp-content-security/readme.txt

 - **Block Image Drag Drop**: Disable image dragging and dropping to prevent image theft.
 - **Block Right Click / Copy Paste**: Restrict right-click actions and copying/pasting content to deter unauthorized use.
 - **Block Console / Inspect Element**: Prevent users from accessing browser developer tools to view or modify your website’s code.
-- **Script Execution Blocking**: Block unauthorized scripts from executing on your website to prevent malicious activities.
-- **Inline CSS and JS Obfuscation**: Obfuscate inline CSS and JavaScript to make it difficult for others to understand or reuse your code.
-- **Disable Hotlinking**: Prevent other websites from directly linking to your images, videos, or other media files.
+- **Enhanced Web Security Headers**: Block unauthorized scripts from executing on your website to prevent malicious activities.
+Prevent other websites from directly linking to your images, videos, or other media files.
-- **Limit Content Access**: Set content access restrictions based on user roles.
-- **Watermark Images**: Automatically add watermarks to your images to protect them from unauthorized use.
-- **Disable Print Screen**: Prevent users from taking screenshots of your website content.
-- **Email Protection**: Obfuscate email addresses to protect them from being harvested by spammers.
-- **Automatic Content Monitoring**: Monitor your content for unauthorized use and receive alerts if your content is found elsewhere on the web.
-- **Content Security Policy (CSP)**: Implement a Content Security Policy to prevent various types of attacks.
-- **Referrer Policy**: Control how much referrer information is shared when users navigate away from your website.
-- **Advanced User Activity Tracking**: Track and log suspicious user activities.
-- **Customizable Error Messages**: Display custom error messages or alerts when users attempt to perform restricted actions.
+- **Disable XML-RPC**: Blocks access to xmlrpc.php, preventing external services and bots from making remote requests to your website.
+This improves security by reducing the risk of brute-force attacks and DDoS attempts.

 With All in One WP Content Protector, you can rest assured that your content remains secure and protected against plagiarism and misuse.